All posts

-How to Bridge ETH to Arbitrum: Fees, Speed & Best Routes 2026
+How to bridge ETH to Arbitrum: fees, speed & routes

 Moving ETH from Ethereum mainnet to Arbitrum is one of the most common actions in DeFi — but choosing the wrong method can cost you extra fees, force you to wait 7 days for a withdrawal, or expose you to avoidable risks.
 If you want to bridge ETH to Arbitrum, the canonical Arbitrum Bridge is the baseline option — but it is not always the cheapest or fastest.
 This guide compares the Arbitrum Bridge (canonical) and the best third-party routes, showing the safest and cheapest ways to bridge to Arbitrum using either the canonical route or top liquidity options.
 This is a step-by-step guide on how to bridge to Arbitrum safely using either approach.
 Concrete fee and speed data are included so you can make the right call for your transfer size and timeline.
 For a broader view of all ETH bridging options, see the best ETH bridge comparison on Symbiosis.